Q: Why Miss Cheyenne's Pre-K Academy?

 A: Absolutely!
 Please discuss early pick ups with Miss Cheyenne ahead of time to avoid disruption to our school day.
 Please note that we do not allow arrivals or dismissals during our quiet time.

 Q: How can I best prepare my child for school?

 A: Click here for information on how to best prepare your child for school.
 Also, if you anticipate that your child will have separation anxiety, click here and take a moment to read this post as well.

 Q: What will my child need to bring to school daily?

-A: A packed lunch (already prepared to eat), water bottle (spill-safe lid), change of clothes (seasonally appropriate), and a mask (optional, but highly recommended).
+A: A packed lunch (already prepared to eat), water bottle (spill-safe lid), and a change of clothes (seasonally appropriate).

 Q: Can I stay with my child on the first day?

 A: To better help your child transition into school and build independence, we recommend that parents do not stay.
 There will be volunteer opportunities and school-day events during the year that will allow you to see what your child's day is like in school.

 Q: Do you offer lunch and/or snacks?

 A: All lunches are to be provided by the parent and should be prepared to eat (no heating, cutting, peeling, etc.).
 Snacks are provided by MCPKA (unless a student has dietary restrictions or allergies).